 When needing to calm an energetic doggy, several ways can best suit their situation or yours.
 You need not pick just one but can look at a variety of tips and techniques to see what your puppy will respond to the best.

-Give them more exercise or playtime.
+Give them more exercise or socialization.

 One big thing a hyper Goldendoodle needs to learn to be calm is a good amount of exercise.
+Sports like agility are a great way to tire out a Goldendoodle.

 How to tire out a Goldendoodle puppy or adult